prathameshdixit/ExpenseCalculator/readme.md

 # Backlog

-The link for the backlog sheet is as follows: https://docs.google.com/spreadsheets/d/15xM2d-TmP9x-yuhZadi9w0GUTB_uQ7MGmeyIuRoGUoM/edit?usp=sharing
+The link for the backlog sheet is as follows: <a href="https://docs.google.com/spreadsheets/d/15xM2d-TmP9x-yuhZadi9w0GUTB_uQ7MGmeyIuRoGUoM/edit?usp=sharing">Click Here</a>

 # Final Report

 The final report for this Android project can be found in the root folder of the project directory.
-The report file is named "report.pdf" There is also a demo video for our project and refer this link for the usage of our application: https://drive.google.com/file/d/1kIEIKmIjhUawVr7L7r2FK2-1WNNDSscd/view?usp=share_link
+The report file is named "report.pdf" or <a href="https://bitbucket.org/cs175-likhith-nemani/expensetracker/src/master/report.pdf">Click Here</a>.
+There is also a demo video for our project and refer this link for the usage of our application: <a href="https://drive.google.com/file/d/1kIEIKmIjhUawVr7L7r2FK2-1WNNDSscd/view?usp=share_link">Click Here</a>

 # Installation